TanStack/form/docs/reference/fieldApi.md

 - ```tsx
   isPristine: boolean
   ```
-  - A flag that is `true` if the field's value have not been updated.
+  - A flag that is `true` if the field's value have not been modified by the user.
 Opposite of `isDirty`.
 - ```tsx
   isDirty: boolean
   ```
-  - A flag that is `true` if the field's value have been updated.
+  - A flag that is `true` if the field's value have been modified by the user.
 Opposite of `isPristine`.
 - ```tsx
   isTouched: boolean
   ```